strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ## Set up Cognito for authentication

-The first step we'll take to modernize *Sonar* is to use Amazon Cognito for authentication.
-In this section, you'll create a Cognito user pool with an app client for Sonar, as well as a test user.
-You'll then input configuration details into Maverics to complete the setup.
+The first step we will take to modernize *Sonar* is to use Amazon Cognito for authentication.
+In this section, you will create a Cognito user pool with an app client for Sonar, as well as a test user.
+You will then input configuration details into Maverics to complete the setup.

 First, from Cognito in your AWS console, follow steps 1 and 2 in Amazon's [Cognito Getting Started Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html) to create a user pool and add an app client.